Beloit Poetry Journal

 We will begin reading for the Chad Walsh Chapbook Series on October 1, 2018.

 Our Winter Open Reading period will run from January 1 to February 28, 2019.

 We seek unpublished poems or translations of poems not already available in English.

 We are open to a wide range of forms and styles in contemporary poetry.
-We are always watching for new poets, quickened language, and work that offers a new purchase on the political or social landscape.
+We are always watching for new poets, quickened language, and work that offers a fresh purchase on the political or social landscape.

 The editors read every poem that comes in over the transom.
 Those we know aren't for us we return within weeks of their arrival.
 The rest we circulate among the editorial board members and continue to winnow.
-At quarterly meetings, we read aloud those poems in which we have strong interest and collaborate to choose an issue from among them.
+At face-to-face, long-weekend-long meetings, we read aloud those poems in which we have strong interest and collaborate to choose an issue from among them.

 Before you send work, please familiarize yourself with the BPJ by buying a sample issue or browsing our website archive.

 Limit your submission to five poems OR a single long poem.
 (Yes, we enjoy long poems!)

 We ask that you send no more than one manuscript during any submission period.
 Put no more than one poem on a page.

 We seek to emphasize the poems themselves, so we use no contributors' notes, but feel free to send us a note if you want to tell us something about yourself.